 SECB (Swiss Euro Clearing Bank)

-The SECB is a Frankfurt-based bank set up by Swiss banks to facilitate payment transactions in euros, both within Switzerland and between Switzerland and EU countries.
+The SECB is a Frankfurt-based bank set up by Swiss banks to facilitate payment transactions in euros, both within Switzerland as well as between Switzerland and the euro area.
 The SECB, which is subject to German banking supervision, maintains the accounts through which euroSIC performs settlement, monitors the settlement process and manages the provision of liquidity. euroSIC is operated by SIX Interbank Clearing Ltd. Among other things, SECB settles SEPA-compliant payments and has access to the European large-value payment and gross settlement systems (TARGET2).

 Securities are instruments traded on the money market and the capital market.
 They include shares, debt securities, Pfandbriefe and other bonds.
 For its repo transactions, the SNB accepts only highly rated and very liquid securities as collateral (sufficient collateral).
 The 'List of collateral eligible for SNB repos' shows which securities are accepted as collateral by the SNB.